-Thai food is such a wonderful combination of flavour; sour, sweet, spicy, savoury and above all delicious.
-This Spicy Thai Coconut soup is an inspiration of Tom Kha Gai with a Paleo twist – though it can always have noodles or rice added to it.
-It is very easy to make, is warming for the body and soul, aids in reducing inflammation and promotes bones health.
+Thai food is such a wonderful combination of flavor; sour, sweet, spicy, savory and above all delicious.
+This Spicy Thai coconut soup is an inspiration of Tom Kha Gai with a paleo twist – though it can always have noodles or rice added to it.
+It is very easy to make, is warming for the body and soul, aids in reducing inflammation and promotes bone health.

 I did not add any sugar to the meal.
 Sugar is proinflammatory and feeds many diseases and illnesses in the body.
 You could always add sugar, but it truly is fantastic without it and amazingly healing for the body.

 This soup is great for intestinal health.
 It reduces inflammation in the gut and primary organs of the body such as the liver and kidneys.
 The combination of ginger (regulates kidneys), garlic (regulates pancreas) and shallots (regulate the heart) all greatly boost the immune system.

 - 4 1/2 cups Bone Broth or Vegetable Broth